 - Complete, distribute, and maintain a Certificate of Eligibility (COE) according to state/federal guidelines for each eligible migratory family immediately upon their arrival in the school district (regardless of whether students are in school or not).
-The recruiter must be able to verify that the family has resided within their district boundaries for a minimum of 24 hours prior to processing a COEstar enrollment. - Share information on eligibility of migratory families with preschool and educational programs as appropriate. - Aid as a liaison between the home and school. - Promote activities between students, parents, educators, and communities, and assist schools and parents in organizing an active Parent Advisory Committee (PAC).
+The recruiter must be able to verify that the family has resided within their district boundaries for a minimum of 24 hours prior to processing a student registration system enrollment. - Share information on eligibility of migratory families with preschool and educational programs as appropriate. - Aid as a liaison between the home and school. - Promote activities between students, parents, educators, and communities, and assist schools and parents in organizing an active Parent Advisory Committee (PAC).
 Share with migratory parents and students all school services/programs available to them.
 This includes, for example, the GED program and other alternative educational programs. - Network with other agencies providing services to migratory students to ensure a coordinated service delivery system. - Actively identify and recruit all eligible migratory children residing in the school district from 0 through 21 years of age.
-This includes, for example, surveying the area, establishing communication networks, and establishing work relations with other community agency personnel, employers, and social services. - Refer migratory families to appropriate health, social or legal services in order to meet the needs of the migratory student's successful participation in school. - Prepare documentation such as a weekly activity schedule which reflects recruiter's activities. - Recruit out-of-school youth into educational programs.
+This includes, for example, surveying the area, establishing communication networks, and establishing work relations with other community agency personnel, employers, and social services. - Refer migratory families to appropriate health, social or legal services in order to meet the needs of the migratory student's successful participation in school.